-We all have different experiences in this quarantine, but all our realizations and discoveries may be similar and somewhat relatable wherever we may be in the world.
+We all have different experiences during this lockdown, but all our realizations and discoveries may be similar and somewhat relatable wherever we may be in the world.

 Here are 4 stories from the Philippines during this pandemic.

 “I was living in the metro for quite some time as a relocation project by my employer.
 As soon as we were advised to work from home, I was welcomed with two adorable puppies: Yuki, a 3-month old Pomeranian, and Yuri, a 2-month old Shih Tzu.

 On a daily basis, especially on rest days, I’m usually too lazy to get up.
 However, having them has definitely progressed my sense of responsibility.
 I feel like an instant dad since then.

 Since this just happened in a snap for me, there has been a lot of things I have learned and discovered from myself.
 From choosing a name, waking up earlier than usual just to feed them breakfast, walking them around the neighborhood, training them every now and then, playing in the afternoon, and sleeping late at night.
 It has definitely changed my lifestyle.

 Having pets around has definitely given me a lot of work and fun at the same time.
 This quarantine season has opened a lot of funfilled activities for me.
 There are a lot of first times and a lot of enhancements towards myself.
 Helping them grow is also a growth for myself.“

 “As the world is more united with this invisible war, we have been put in quarantine to do our part in this strategic plan towards victory.
 Although this is an option that we do not want, but it is our best option to do so for now.